 Replace your dog’s protein with fish since most dogs with food allergies get their allergic reaction from proteins commonly found in their dog foods, such as chicken and beef.
-Additionally, fish are rich in omega-3 fatty acids, which is helpful in relieving the inflammation.
+Additionally, fish are rich in omega-3 fatty acids, which are helpful in relieving inflammation.

 Replacing the carbohydrates with sweet potatoes can eliminate the itching because wheat and gluten allergies are the most common food allergy among dogs.

 Itchy skin can come from several reasons such as genes, environment, parasites, and/or diet.
 These reasons can be treated and are not dangerous, however, it is advisable to always ask your vet and do regular visits and check-ups to make sure your dog is healthy and receive the proper treatments.

 Suppose you ever find yourself in a situation wherein your vet is not readily available or looking for natural remedies for a dog’s itchy skin.
 In that case, you may want to try some of our suggested solutions listed above.
 Just be sure to keep your dog’s health and well-being on top of your priority and be ready to visit your vet if the remedy doesn’t work.